How much does food cost in Canada? A record of the frugal life struggles of an engineer living in Canada

 Leftover bean sprout rice + leftover chicken meatball soup

-A week that seemed long but short is over!
+A week that seemed both long and short has come to an end!

-I immediately calculated the amount I spent on shopping this past week (including eating out as a reward).
+I immediately calculated the amount I spent on shopping over the past week (including eating out as a treat)

 Total $129.86!

 Huh?
-I haven't done much...?
-But since I didn't use all the ingredients, I'll do a rough calculation of the amount I ate.
-I calculated a little more by taking into account the ingredients I already had and the seasonings.
+Not quite...?
+But I didn't use all the ingredients, so I'll just roughly calculate the amount I ate.
+I calculated a little more, taking into account the ingredients and seasonings I already had

 Fried udon $1.64